Softechanalytics/Softechanalytics/README.md

 Chukwuemeka (Chuks) Isaac Anyakwu

 About Me
 I am a skilled Data Analyst with a strong background in transforming complex data sets into actionable insights.
-With experience in Oil & Gas, Supply Chain, Health, Logistics, Big Data Warehouse, and Automations, I specialize in using data-driven decision-making to optimize processes and improve overall business performance.
+With experience in Oil & Gas, Supply Chain, Health, Logistics, Big Data Warehouse, and automations.
+I specialize in using data-driven decision-making to optimize processes and improve overall business performance.

 Skills
 Data Analysis: SQL, Excel, Tableau, Power BI